You are here

 2025 entry

-Our programme information booklet (.pdf) has information on the programme, including the entry requirements and how to apply for October 2025.
+Our programme information booklet (.pdf, 355KB) has information on the programme, including the entry requirements and how to apply for October 2025.

 Please note that all applicants must have achieved the equivalent of SCQF Level 5 in Literacy (English) and Numeracy (Maths) and be able to provide evidence of this at the time of application.
 The programme information booklet provides more information on this including how to check if you have achieved them, and ways to achieve them if required.

-Applications will open in early 2025.
+Applications will open in Spring 2025.
 To ensure that you receive updates on the programme, please complete the enquiry form within Section 14 of the programme information booklet.

 Certificate and Diploma: